Ron Tomsic

-Following his graduation from Stanford, Tomsic was drafted by the Syracuse Nationals in the 1955 NBA Draft but did not play in the NBA.
+Following his graduation from Stanford, Tomsic was drafted by the Syracuse Nationals in the 1955 NBA draft but did not play in the NBA.
 He played AAU basketball for the San Francisco Olympic Club, and in 1956, was selected to be on the United States national basketball team for the 1956 Summer Olympics.
 In the Olympics, he scored 89 points for Team USA as the United States dominated its competition on the way to the gold medal.
-Ron has 3 children, Mark, Jill and Todd.
+Since the death of Carl Cain on 2 June 2024, he is the last surviving member of the Olympic Champion's team of 1956.
+Tomsic has three children, Mark, Jill and Todd.